apache/spark/docs/configuration.md

   <td><code>spark.scheduler.listenerbus.eventqueue.capacity</code></td>
   <td>
     Capacity for eventLog queue in Spark listener bus, which hold events for Event logging listeners that write events to eventLogs.
-Consider increasing value if listener events corresponding to eventLog queue are dropped.
+Consider increasing value if the listener events corresponding to eventLog queue are dropped.
 Increasing this value may result in the driver using more memory.
   </td>
 </tr>